 Using a qualitative design, we explored how life transitions influence people's physical activity beliefs and behaviour using the Theory of Planned Behaviour.
 Life story interviews with 42 participants revealed six salient life transition periods which affected physical activity behaviour, either in a disruptive way resulting in decreased activity levels or in a facilitative manner, providing opportunities for increased activity engagement.
 The identified life transition periods uniquely influenced individuals' attitudes, subjective norms, and perceived behavioural control beliefs, thus affecting motivations toward physical activity.
-Specifically, starting school or a career, forming a romantic relationship, and having a child primarily shaped subjective norm and perceived behavioural control and retirement on attitudes and perceived behavioural control.
+Specifically, starting school or a career, forming a romantic relationship, and having a child primarily shaped subjective norm and perceived behavioural control, while leaving home was especially influential on perceived behavioural control and retirement on attitudes and perceived behavioural control.
 Consistent themes across the transition periods included time constraints and opportunities to be active, supportive social contexts, access to facilities, and having a need to be active.